sstsimulator/sst-macro/docs/manual/manual.md

 \subsection{pragma sst null\_type [type alias] [list allowed functions]}
 This applies to C++ class variable declarations.
 If pragma is not applied to a declaration, a compiler error is given.
-This essentially works the same way as `null_variable`, but allows certain member functions to be kept instead of deleted.
+This essentially works the same way as `null_ptr`, but allows certain member functions to be kept instead of deleted.
 Consider an example from Lulesh:

 ````